-If you want us to cover your inpatient hospital services for a longer time, make an appeal.
+To ask for us to cover your inpatient hospital services for a longer time, make an appeal.
 The Quality Improvement Organization (QIO) reviews the Level 1 Appeal to find out if your planned discharge date is medically appropriate for you.

 The QIO is a group of doctors and other health care professionals paid by the federal government.
 These experts check and help improve the quality for people with Medicare.
-They are not part of our plan.
+They aren't part of our plan.